 |Pradhan Mantri Rojgar Protsahan Yojana (PMRPY)||Rashtriya Swasthya Bima Yojana|

 There are two types of NPS accounts.
 They are briefly explained below:

 There are tax benefits under this account.
 But the withdrawals are subject to certain conditions and restrictions as explained above.

 NPS Tier 2 Account

-Account holders can invest an additional amount under tier II account.
+Account-holders can invest an additional amount under the tier-II account.
 Here, they are free to withdraw the whole corpus at any point in time.
 There are no tax benefits associated with this account type.

 Get UPSC Prelims Polity Questions asked in the previous year papers, in the linked article.